 NMFA distinguishes operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing financial services in connection with on-going operations.
+Operating revenues and expenses generally result from providing financial services in connection with ongoing operations.
 Primary operating revenues include financing income and fees charged to program borrowers.
-Operating expenses include interest expense, program support, as well as funds granted to others in the form of loan forgiveness and other subsidies to governmental entities.
+Operating expenses include interest expense and program support, as well as funds granted to others in the form of loan forgiveness and other subsidies to governmental entities.

-Non-operating items consist primarily of governmental gross receipts, other tax distributions, including cigarette tax, and WTB designations, are reported as appropriations, grant revenue, and transfers-out for excess distributions and reversions of prior year appropriated revenue.
+Non-operating items primarily consist of GGRT and WTB designations from the State legislature, which are reported as appropriations.
+Transfers to the State consist of excess distributions and reversions of prior-year appropriated revenue.

-Revenues from grants that are restricted for specific uses are recognized as revenues and as receivables when the related costs are incurred.
+Grant revenue and transfers from the State are restricted for specific uses and are recognized when the related costs are incurred.
 When restricted resources meet the criteria to be available for use and unrestricted resources are also available, NMFA uses restricted resources first.
 Expenses are recorded when they are incurred.
 Expenses charged to federal programs are recorded utilizing the cost principles prescribed or permitted by the various funding sources.